huggingface/diffusers/docs/source/en/quantization/torchao.md

   - Shorthands: `uint1wo`, `uint2wo`, `uint3wo`, `uint4wo`, `uint5wo`, `uint6wo`, `uint7wo`
   - Documentation shorthands/Common speak: `uint_a16w1`, `uint_a16w2`, `uint_a16w3`, `uint_a16w4`, `uint_a16w5`, `uint_a16w6`, `uint_a16w7`

-The "Documentation shorthands/Common speak" representation is simply the underlying storage dtype with the number of bits for storing activations and weights respectively.
+The "Documentation shorthands/Common speak" refers to the underlying storage dtype with the number of bits for storing activations and weights, respectively.
+For example, int_a16w8 stores the activations in 16-bit and the weights in 8-bit.

-Note that some quantization methods are aliases (for example, `int8wo` is the commonly used shorthand for `int8_weight_only`).
-This allows the usage of the quantization methods as specified in the TorchAO docs as-is, while also making it convenient to use easy to remember shorthand notations.
+Some quantization methods are aliases (for example, `int8wo` is the commonly used shorthand for `int8_weight_only`).
+This allows using the quantization methods described in the torchao docs as-is, while also making it convenient to remember their shorthand notations.

-It is recommended to check out the official TorchAO Documentation for a better understanding of the available quantization methods and the exhaustive list of configuration options available.
+Refer to the official torchao documentation for a better understanding of the available quantization methods and the exhaustive list of configuration options available.

 ## Resources